-COMMUNITY HEALTH NURSING PRACTICUM
+NU403 COMMUNITY HEALTH NURSING PRACTICUM

 This course focuses on application of the nursing process to address community health and psychiatric mental health.
 Emphasis is on primary, secondary, and tertiary intervention in institutional and community settings.
+Prerequisites: NU304B,

-Prerequisites: NU304B, NU305B or NU324S, and NU325S.
-Corequisites: NU412, NU416.
+NU305B or NU324S, and NU325S.
+Corequisites: NU412, NU416 or consent of instructor.